phoe/petri/README.md

 Each transition accepts one token from the input bag and store either one token into each output bag (edges without labels) or an arbitrary number of tokens into each output bag (edges labeled with `*`).

+Additionally, an optional constraint is placed, in which `DL-FURRE` may not execute before `DL-DIGO-DATA` finishes executing.
+This is achieved via an extra place, `OLD-DIGO-DATA-P`, and an inhibitor edge leading from it.
+If this constraint is meant to be activated, then a pair of arbitrary tokens should be placed on `UPDATE-DIGO-DATA-P` and `OLD-DIGO-DATA-P`.

 ## Extending PETRI